INTERN HOSTING OPPORTUNITIES

-Typically, our interns are students pursuing degrees in wildlife-related programs, or graduates who have recently completed their studies.
-We do not require applicants to be enrolled in a college or university to apply however.
-Qualities we look for in applicants include independence, reliability, punctuality, maturity, ability to work with a team, strong work ethic, and (of course) a passion for working with and helping wild animals.
-The applicants we choose are focused and dedicated, committing 40 hours per week for 10-13 weeks to CFW.
-Sometimes interns are required to arrive as early as 6am, or stay as late as 10pm, depending on our patient load.
+Typically, our interns and apprentices are students pursuing degrees in wildlife-related programs, or graduates who have recently completed their studies.
+Qualities we look for in applicants include independence, reliability, punctuality, emotional maturity, strong work ethic, and a strong interest in working with wildlife.
+The applicants we choose are focused and dedicated, committing 40-50 hours per week for 10 weeks to 12 months at Center for Wildlife.